 Today, Hector International Airport is served by

-Delta, United Express, Frontier, American Eagle and Allegiant with non-stop service to nine cities.
+Delta, United Express, American Eagle and Allegiant with non-stop service to 11 cities.

-Minneapolis and Salt Lake City utilizing Airbus, Boeing, Embraer, and Canadair aircraft.
+- Delta offers flights to Minneapolis, Salt Lake City and Atlanta utilizing Airbus, Boeing, Embraer, and Canadair aircraft.

 - United Express offers flights to Chicago O'Hare and Denver utilizing the